internetarchive/dweb-mirror/API.md

-maxFileSize int||undefined              If set, constrains maximum size of any one file concurrency int||1                      Sets the number of tasks that can be processed at a time limitTotalTasks:int||undefined          If set, limits the total number of tasks that can be handled in a crawl, this is approx the number of items plus number of files cm                                      Points to single instance created (this may change)
+maxFileSize int||undefined              If set, constrains maximum size of any one file concurrency int||1                      Sets the number of tasks that can be processed at a time limitTotalTasks:int||undefined          If set, limits the total number of tasks that can be handled in a crawl, this is approx the number of items plus number of files
 ```
 #### new CrawlManager({skipFetchFile=false, skipCache=false, maxFileSize=undefined, concurrency=1, limitTotalTasks}={})